jacobo-r/bot_whatsapp_customer-service/README.md

-# 🏥 Radiology WhatsApp Bot
+# Bot Whatsapp de Atencion al cliente de Imagenes

 This is a **Flask-based WhatsApp bot** designed to assist **radiologists** in recording and managing medical exam reports via **voice messages**.
 The bot:
 - Allows doctors to specify an **exam type** before sending reports.